sebastian-mora/ruse_website/blogs/sorry-hashicorp/index.md

 Then I check several instances it was clear the all runners share the same user hash, I didn't try to crack it.

-While this is a cool find, there is no networking between hosts or externally so the user has is not useful in this case.
+While this is a cool find, there is no networking between hosts or externally so the user hash is not useful in this case.
 I still reported it to HashiCorp.

 ## Environment Variables